 More interactive model formats are also available.

 Click on state and transition labels to scroll to the respective text

-Tallgrass/Midgrass Savanna State
+Tallgrass/Midgrass Savanna State - Reference

 The reference plant community for the Rocky Hill ecological site is a mixed tallgrass and midgrass community with a significant population of shrubs and trees.
 In reference conditions, the site is dominated by little bluestem with big bluestem and Indiangrass as major components of the herbaceous plant community.
 Forbs, trees and shrubs are an important part of the plant community as well.
 Annual production for this plant community ranges from 2100 to 3600 pounds per acre.
 The Midgrass Savanna Community is noted for the shift from a tallgrass dominant plant community to a midgrass dominant community.
 As little bluestem, big bluestem, and Indiangrass begin to decline, they are replaced by sideoats grama, dropseeds, cane and silver bluestem, Texas wintergrass, and other midgrasses.
 Lower successional forbs begin to replace some of the original perennial forbs.
 Large rocks and boulders are obvious, but bare ground is minimal.
 Density and canopy of shrubby species such as lotebush, bumelia, sumacs, pricklypear and yucca begins to increase.
 Juniper and mesquite begin to encroach from adjacent sites.
 Annual production ranges from 1650 to 2800 pounds per acre.